WHAT WE TREAT

 • Muscle Weakness: Weakness in the leg and decreased range of motion can occur.

-The Role of Physiotherapy in Piriformis Syndrome Management
+The Role of Physiotherapy in Piriformis pain syndrome Management

-Physiotherapy offers effective strategies for managing piriformis syndrome:
+Physiotherapy offers effective strategies for managing Piriformis pain syndrome:

 • Manual Therapy: Physiotherapists use hands-on techniques to alleviate muscle tension and reduce pain in the piriformis muscle.